 6. Any other purposes deemed by a majority of forum members to be in the best interests of state, tribal and federal courts and of the justice system serving the citizens of Arizona affected by the interaction of these three systems.

-The Court Forum shall consist of four federal members, six state members, at least seven tribal members, one State Bar member, and two public members.
+The Court Forum shall consist of four federal members, eight state members, at least eight tribal members, one State Bar member, and two public members.
 The federal members shall include a judge of the Ninth Circuit Court of Appeals appointed by the Chief Judge of the Circuit, a judge of the District of Arizona appointed by the Chief Judge of the District, the U.S. Attorney or designee, and the Federal Public Defender or designee.
-The state members shall include an appellate judge, three trial court judges, and a clerk of the superior court or deputy clerk appointed by the Chief Justice and the Arizona Attorney General or designee.
-The tribal members shall include at least seven chief judges or justices or their designees who express interest in Forum membership and who are appointed by the Chief Justice.
+The state members shall include an appellate judge, five trial court judges, and a clerk of the superior court or deputy clerk appointed by the Chief Justice and the Arizona Attorney General or designee.
+The tribal members shall include at least eight chief judges or justices or their designees who express interest in Forum membership and who are appointed by the Chief Justice.
 The Chief Justice shall appoint one of the members to chair the forum.
 The Chair shall appoint a member to serve as Vice-Chair.

 State and tribal judicial members and public members shall be subject to appointment for three year terms.
 Members serving due to office, by appointment of an officer other than the chief justice, or by designation of an officers, shall not have a terms.